mjskay/pie-summaries/simplevis-bias-variance-rethinking.md

 ![](simplevis-bias-variance-rethinking_files/figure-markdown_github/unnamed-chunk-18-1.png)

-The "worms" are within the +-2 se bands for the most part.
-We have a few people whose responses may be a little odd, but not completely awful.
-Probably there is some work to be done improving this model (some suggestions on that later).
+The many of the "worms" are within the +-2 se bands, but we definitely have people whose responses are not well-fit by this model.
+Probably there is some work to be done improving this model (e.g. handling digit preferences, accounting for cyclical bias and variance.
+More on those later).

 Another way of looking at this is to ask if the predicted distribution of errors (in blue) looks similar to the actual distribution of errors (in red):